1 9 5 4 – 1 9 5 6 (UK)

 Bruce Seton died, aged 60, in September 1969 at his home in London after a period of ill health.

-The real Fabian retired from the force to become ‘Guardian of the Questions’ on quiz show The 64,000 Question.
+The real Fabian retired from the force to become ‘Guardian of the Questions’ on the quiz show The 64,000 Question.
 He died in 1978, aged 77.

 DI Robert Fabian